IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/01_getting_started.md

 ### 1.2.
 Clone the Repository

-Clone the Linea Microfinance repository to your local machine:
+Clone the DIDLab Microfinance repository to your local machine:

 ```bash
 git clone <your-repository-url>